A Passage into Turkey

 Chapter 4 - Storms, Statues, and Shifting Plans

-caught sight of another camping area tucked among the trees, only to be greeted
+the road, I caught sight of another camping area tucked among the trees, only

-with disappointment—closed.
-I was in a small beach village next to an airfield;
+to be greeted with disappointment—closed.
+I was in a small beach village next

-pricey, but it was cosy and charming.
-I was desperate and booked a room to
+Sure, it was pricey, but it was cosy and charming.
+I was desperate and booked a

 question—especially with the mountain climb still ahead.